Froderic/devdesk/README.md

 ## Architecture Decisions

 ### Why Redis for Caching?
-Tickets and project stats are read far more frequently than they are written.
-Caching at the service layer with a 10-minute TTL reduces database load on the hot read path without sacrificing consistency — cache entries are evicted immediately on any mutation via `@CacheEvict`.

-For project stats, `allEntries = true` was chosen over per-project key invalidation.
-Tracking affected project IDs across ticket mutations adds implementation complexity that isn't justified given stats are not on the critical path.

-Production deployment uses AWS ElastiCache; local development uses a Docker-managed Redis instance for environment parity.
+When thinking about the most often used CRUD operations of DevDesk in a typical usage scenario, read operations of tickets and projects seemed to be the one that easily came to mind.
+So a Redis caching of tickets and projects, evicted in case of any changes, expiring in 10 mins was implemented to help reduce database calls.

+For cached project stats (how many tickets, open tickets, closed tickets, and etc.) invalidation type, all entries were invalidated instead of per project key invalidation.
+This seemed fair as projects stats is more of a nice-to-have information that’s not looked up that often and implementing the extra logic to avoid invalidating other project stats (which will be invalidated upon non-get interaction anyways) is a marginal benefit compared to the added complexity.

 ### Why Optimistic Locking?
-Concurrent ticket updates without concurrency control cause silent lost updates — the second write overwrites the first with no error.
-Optimistic locking adds a `@Version` field to the Ticket entity; Hibernate validates the version on every UPDATE and throws `ObjectOptimisticLockingFailureException` on mismatch, which the exception handler maps to a clean 409 Conflict response.

-Pessimistic locking was ruled out because it blocks concurrent reads and introduces contention that isn't warranted when simultaneous edits are rare.
-Optimistic locking keeps reads non-blocking and surfaces conflicts only when they actually occur.
+In DevDesk usage scenarios, collaboration (therefore simultaneous ticket updates) also could not be ignored.
+To avoid disastrous silent overwrites of ticket updates, optimistic locking that functions via `@Version` field of ticket entity was implemented.
+Hibernate checks for version on ticket update calls and throws 409 Conflict, `ObjectOptimisticLockingFailureException`, on mismatch; much better than scrambling to figure out overwritten parameters upon accidental overwrites (if it’s discovered at all).

+Pessimistic locking was another option considered but was ruled out as truly simultaneous edits are rare and additional overhead & cautiousness (complete lock of ticket, queueing up of same ticket operations, deadlocks, and etc.) was not deemed favorable.

 ### Why JWT over Sessions?
-Stateless authentication eliminates server-side session storage, making horizontal scaling straightforward — any instance can validate any token without shared state.
-Tokens are signed with HS256 and expire after 24 hours.

-The known tradeoff is that JWTs cannot be revoked before expiry without reintroducing state via a blocklist.
-For this use case the tradeoff is acceptable; a production system would pair short-lived access tokens with refresh tokens to reduce the revocation window.
+JWT is a stateless authentication method meaning it skips the need for a server-side storage and handling scaling of number of users straightforward.
+Simple HS256 token validation in any instance, expiring after 24 hours.

+Security could have been further heightened by either implementing a blocklist (which reintroduces state) and/or paired short length access and refresh tokens but for the current level of the project, the simple JWT implementation was deemed adequate.

 ### Exception Hierarchy and HTTP Semantics
-Each error condition has a dedicated exception class — `ResourceNotFoundException`, `InvalidStatusTransitionException`, `DuplicateEmailException`, `OptimisticLockException` — handled centrally in `GlobalExceptionHandler`.
-This maps domain errors directly to HTTP semantics (404, 400, 409, 409) and keeps error handling out of service and controller logic.
+To provide useful HTTP error codes to the user and ease debugging, each of the error conditions were assigned its own exception class (`ResourceNotFoundException`, `InvalidStatusTransitionException`, `DuplicateEmailException`, `OptimisticLockException`) and caught with `GlobalExceptionHandler`.
+The implementation of a separate `GlobalExceptionHandler` also kept error handling out of service and controller logic, keeping it focused and concise.

 ### Status Workflow Enforcement
-Valid ticket transitions are defined directly on the `TicketStatus` enum via a `canTransitionTo()` method backed by a static transition map.
-Encoding workflow rules on the domain object itself — rather than in service methods — keeps the constraint co-located with the concept it governs and makes invalid transitions impossible to reach without explicitly bypassing the enum.
+Rather than having a chaotic, freely-set-able ticket workflow statuses that can go from closed to in-progress, valid ticket transitions were implemented directly in the `TicketStatus` enum with a valid transition hashset and `canTransitionTo()` method that keeps status transitions ordered, logical, and well-contained within the enum itself.

 ---